gnpurcell/Cybersecurity-Portfolio/README.md

-# Gabriella's Cybersecurity Portfolio
+# ✨ Gabriella's Cybersecurity Portfolio ✨
 A collection of hands-on defensive security projects demonstrating my skills in SOC analysis, threat hunting, digital forensics, Linux hardening, and governance.

-I specialize in **blue-team, detection engineering, and incident response**, and I build projects that show how I think — not just what I can memorize.
+I specialize in **blue-team, detection engineering, and incident response**, and I build projects that show how I think, not just what I can memorize.
 This portfolio highlights practical, real-world scenarios and the workflows I would use in a SOC environment.

 ---